 Once you have your workforce, you’ll want to seek guidance from the franchisor in terms of training, as most brands will have methods and processes which you’ll need to follow closely.

 Finding, acquiring, and setting up your franchise can often be a pretty long-winded process.
-Still, it’s really important to take your time and avoid skipping any of the stages – if you’re committed to making your business a success.
+Still, it’s really important to take your time and avoid skipping any of the points from our franchise checklist if you’re committed to making your business a success.

 Finally, once you have a launch date for your business, don’t forget to shout about it on social media and in local media.
 You may even want to think about holding a welcome event to lure those all-important customers to your door.